There was movement in the nation, for the word had passed around

 From NBN to ABC, our Malcolm trashed it all,

-With a touch of Timor spying – not enough to cause his fall –
+A touch of Timor spying – not enough to cause his fall –

-Countless backflips, though, could never be excused.
+His backflips, though, could never be excused.

-He was weak and smug and spineless – just the sort to spin a lie –
+So weak and smug and spineless – just the sort to spin a lie –

 There was hubris in his long and boring spiels;